The Voice (American TV series) season 21: Knockouts

+Episode 14 (Tuesday, November 2, 2021): Special episode, "The Road to Live Shows", reviewing the most notable performances from the contestants who advanced to the Live Playoffs.

 Voice Comeback

 Following the conclusion of the Knockouts, it was revealed that one previously eliminated artist from each team has the chance to return to the competition.
 Each artist will be put up in a poll via Twitter where viewers may vote by tweeting or retweeting.
 The winner participates in the Live Playoffs Wildcard, having the chance to earn a place in the Top 13.

 To participate in this poll, Ariana and Kelly selected Vaughn Mugol and Aaron Hines, respectively, who were eliminated in the Battles, while Blake and John selected Hailey Green and Samara Brown, respectively, who were eliminated in the Knockouts.